ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ballerina openapi   -i <ballerina file>
                     [(-o|--output) output openapi file path]
 ```
-Export the Ballerina service to an  OpenApi Specification 3.0 definition.
+Export the Ballerina service to an  OpenAPI Specification 3.0 definition.
 For the export to work properly,
-the input Ballerina service should be defined using basic service and resource-level HTTP annotations.
+the input Ballerina service should be defined using the basic service and resource-level HTTP annotations.
 If you need to document an OpenAPI contract for only one given service, then use this command.
 ```bash
     ballerina openapi -i <ballerina file> (-s | --service) <service name>